NFL Challenge

-NFL Challenge is a video game for MS-DOS released in 1985 by XOR Software.
+NFL Challenge is a video game for MS-DOS released in 1985 by XOR Corporation.
 It uses statistical models for not only the NFL season, but also the outcome of a single football game.

 Game play

 Unlike most football games, this one was more abstract.
 The players acted as coaches, picking the offensive or defensive plays from a series of nested menus.
 The computer then ran the plays against each other, using the pre-configured abilities of the teams and players picked.

 There was no interaction once the play was called, other than making a decision to accept or deny a penalty if called.
 This made for an abstract game, unlike others where the player actually participated in the offense or defense.

-One of the user changeable features of the game was the fact that you could create or edit your own dream team, or enhance the performance of a particular current player who was having a good season, via a simple text edit of the roster files.
+One of the user changeable features of the game was that you could create or edit your own dream team, or enhance the performance of a particular current player who was having a good season, via a simple text edit of the roster files.
 The rosters were all named by team with player numbers as opposed to names being stored, but you easily determine which player was which and arrange trades, enhancements, or create an All-Pro team to play against regular teams.